erikrichert/jquery-tableFilter/README.md

 Option        | Default Value      | Description
 ------------- | ------------------ | -------------
-tableID       | '#filter-table'    | This is the ID of the table to be filtered filterID      | '#filter'          | This is the ID of the input that will accept the filter text filterCell    | '.filter-cell'     | This is the <td> (column) that will contain the text to be filtered autoFocus     | false              | if set to *true* the page will autofocus on the filterID on load caseSensitive | false              | if set to *true* the filtering will be case sensitive noResults     | 'no results found' | This is the message displayed when filtering returns no results (string)
+tableID       | '#filter-table'    | This is the ID of the table to be filtered.
+Can be customized if you have a different ID. filterID      | '#filter'          | This is the ID of the input that will accept the filter text.
+Can be customized if you have a different ID. filterCell    | '.filter-cell'     | This is the <td> (column) that will contain the text to be filtered.
+Can be customized if you have a different ID. autoFocus     | false              | if set to *true* the page will autofocus on the filterID on load caseSensitive | false              | if set to *true* the filtering will be case sensitive noResults     | 'no results found' | This is the message displayed when filtering returns no results (string)